hpowell20/cs2063-master/Lab6/README.md

 In order to test the battery conditions this portion of the lab will be very difficult to test if you are using a physical device.
 This due to the fact that you would have to wait for the battery to become low to be able to test if the app responded correctly.
 * The recommended approach to test the code is using an Android emulator
-* The Android emulator allows you to easily simulate a device's battery state or location, receiving a text message, etc.
+* The Android emulator can simulate a device's battery state or location, receiving a text message, etc.
-* If you are using a physical device for testing use checks against the AC power connection as opposed to battery level
+* If you are using a physical device for testing check against the AC power connection as opposed to battery level
   * Have the app cancel the alarm if the AC power is disconnected and set the alarm when the AC power is connected
   * Use ```ACTION_POWER_DISCONNECTED``` instead of ```ACTION_BATTERY_LOW``` and ```ACTION_POWER_CONNECTED``` instead of ```ACTION_BATTERY_OKAY```